MSCantrell/RedRumRunner/prompt_plan.md

    - Warnings about authority movements
 4. Create UI for browsing and managing these elements

 This system should provide additional direction and goals for the player beyond the main objective of defeating the armada.
+Use appropriate data structures in Python to organize quests and journal entries.
 ```

-### Phase 9: Polish and Modding
+## Phase 9: Polish and Modding

-#### Prompt 23: JSON Content System
+### Prompt 23: JSON Content System

 ```
 Implement the JSON-based content system for modding support: